Why Does Adrian Zenz Think He’s Right?

 So, this expert, this person has attended Congress and given evidence that Xinjiang is a land of oppression which has, according to his first count, 800,000 people in prison and recent reports of at least one million, up to three million and even 8 or 10 million people in “concentration camps”.

 Adrian Zenz is wrong.
-People who know Xinjiang, and even the hundreds of journalists who have travelled there, myself included, know there have been problems, the problems are being efficiently and safely handled by the Chinese authorities and the region is being pulled out of poverty.
+People who know Xinjiang, and even the hundreds of journalists who have travelled there, tourists, myself included, know there have been problems, the problems are being efficiently and safely handled by the Chinese authorities and the region is being pulled out of poverty.
 People are being educated, finding work, earning income and rotating back into a society that is rapidly changing, for the better.
 So, why then, is this man so wrong and why do so many people outside of China believe him.

 The answer is simple, it’s because he sincerely believes he is correct.
 People believe him because he is a religious man, he would swear on a bible and he can go on to give evidence to support his claims.